gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-aggregation.md

 **Aggregation** - noun

-*"The formation of a number of things into a cluster"*
+*"The process of combining things or amounts into a single group or total"*

 ---

-In a software context Aggregation can have a variety of interpretations, in Gaffer this specifically refers to the aggregation function.
+In a software context Aggregation can have a variety of interpretations, in Gaffer this specifically refers to ingest or query aggregation.

 ## Why Aggregate?